Mark Kellar: Professional career

-Kellar was selected by the Minnesota Vikings of the NFL with the 155th pick in the 1974 NFL draft.
+Kellar was selected by the Minnesota Vikings of the NFL in the sixth round with the 155th overall pick in the 1974 NFL draft.
 He was selected by the Chicago Fire of the WFL in the seventh round (82nd overall) of the 1974 WFL Draft.
 He rushed for 778 yards and nine touchdowns on 189 attempts during the 1974 season.
 Kellar also accumulated 28 receptions for 342 yards and six touchdowns.
 He signed with the WFL's Chicago Winds in 1975.
 He recorded 179 yards and two touchdowns on 62 rushing attempts during the 1975 season.
 Kellar also accrued 19 receptions for 181 yards.
 The Winds folded only a few months into the 1975 season.
 He then signed with the San Antonio Wings of the WFL and played for them during the remainder of the 1975 season.
 He was signed by the Minnesota Vikings in 1976 and played in 33 games for the team from 1976 to 1978.
 Kellar then retired from football.